How to setup Apache PHP and MySQL in MacOS X 10.10 Yosemite [ Updated ]

 touch ~/.bash_login && echo export PATH=$PATH:/usr/local/mysql/bin | tee ~/.bash_login

-file in your home directory and it will add MySQL in PATH
+above command will create .bash_login file in your home directory and it will add MySQL in PATH

 restart your terminal and start mysql from PrefrencePane